Shake, Rattle and Roll Fourteen: The Invasion: "Unwanted"

-They encounter a fat man/barber (Chokoleit).
-As he is the only one who knows the emergency exits, they take him with them.
-A small lobster alien chases them, but is killed when Rex (Carlo Aquino) shoots the alien with a shotgun.
-Rex was a robber who was arrested earlier by security guards but when the mall was hit by the explosion, took the opportunity to take the guards' shotgun.
-The four of them saw a hooded figure in the dark.
-They follow it.
-Then they eventually see that the hooded figure is the leader of the aliens.
-The aliens' mothership tries to suck everyone in it.
-The fat man/barber is sucked and is killed inside the ship.
-Rex tries to shoot the leader but clones into many whenever he shoots it.
-The trio flee.
+A small lobster alien chases them, but is killed when Rex, a thief who was being hauled away by security guards at the time of the explosion, shoots it with a shotgun.
+The four see a hooded figure in the dark and discover it to be the leader of the aliens.
+The aliens' mothership tries to suck everyone into it, starting with the barber.
+Rex tries to shoot the leader, who only clones into many as the trio flee.

 Inside an arcade, they encounter the lobster aliens and the Alpha Lobster alien who is bigger and covered in spikes.
-Rex stays behind buying Hank and Kate some time.
+Rex stays behind to buy Hank and Kate some time.
 Rex kills as many as he can but is eventually killed by the Alpha.
-Hank and Kate make their way outside the mall, overlooking the chaos and destruction the aliens brought upon the city of Manila, including SM Mall of Asia, the whole mall complex and the Mall of Asia Arena which has become infested with aliens.
-The deceased survivors: Neil, Tom, Ming, the fat man/barber, and Rex, all turned aliens, appear behind the couple.
+Hank and Kate make their way outside the mall, only to stumble upon the chaos and destruction brought upon the city of Metro Manila, including SM Mall of Asia, the whole mall complex and the Mall of Asia Arena which has become infested with aliens.
+The deceased survivors: Neil, Tom, Ming, the barber, and Rex, all turned aliens, appear behind the couple.
 The transformed aliens tells them that Hank and Kate are the only ones left of their kind, and that they will start a new world, a new generation, infested with aliens.